rxaviers/globalize/README.md

 ```

 Your compiled formatters and parsers allow you to skip a big part of the library
-and to skip loading any CLDR data.
-If you are familiar with templating engines
+and loading any CLDR data.
+Because, they have already been created.
+If you are
-like Handlebars, the idea of deploying precompiled bundles may sound familiar.
+familiar with templating engines like Handlebars, the idea of deploying
+precompiled bundles may sound familiar.

 #### Using the CLI